iamalreadynoob/wolta-docs/docs/source/index.rst

 **Wolta** is a Python library for data science.
 It is designed to make easy data analysis, data manipulation, model training.

-Check out the :doc:`overview` section for further information, including how to :doc:`installation` the project.
+Check out the :doc:`overview` section for further information.
+For installation, check :doc:`installation`

 .. tip::